vasundhara/spree_subscription/README.markdown

 SUMMARY
 =======

-This extension allows you to make variants subscribable and uses it's own internal billing process to handle the recurring charges.
+This extension allows you to make variants subscribable and uses its own internal billing process to handle the recurring charges.
 It relies on your payment gateway provider's credit card storage API to save credit card details and then uses a cron job to handle payments (and credit card expiry notifications).

 This extension does not use pre-canned recurring billing functionality from third-party gateways, as we feel our approach is more flexible while still remaining PCI compliant.